Skip to content

 Kyle Busch through the years

-It's Kyle Busch's 37th birthday today (May 2).
-Here's a look back at some memorable photos and moments over the years.
+Here's a look at some memorable photos and moments from Kyle Busch's legendary career.

 Busch got his NASCAR start at just 16 years old in the NASCAR Camping World Truck Series as a replacement driver for Nathan Haseleu in the No. 99 Roush Fenway Racing Ford.
 Busch's debut was made in 2001 at Lucas Oil Raceway, where he finished ninth.
 The future NASCAR Cup Series champion competed in a total of six races in 2001.